Open-Catalyst-Project/Open-Catalyst-Dataset/README_legacy_OC20.md

 # Open-Catalyst-Dataset

+**NOTE**: For the repository to be used as it was for OC20, use a version on or before this commit: [17e350](https://github.com/Open-Catalyst-Project/Open-Catalyst-Dataset/commit/17e350e484cf634f750d8764f376e443cc51b60a).

 This may be used as reference to reproduce the input generation workflow used in the Open Catalyst Project OC20 Dataset.

 ## Setup